JOURNALLING

 PAST JOURNAL PROMPTS

-• What benefit(s) might I get from journaling?
+• What benefit(s) might I get from journalling?

 • Write down at least one thing per day for which you are thankful.